DishantSinghDev/Tech-Demo/README.md

 # Getting Started with DishIs Tech React App

-This project was bootstrapped with [https://tech-demo-dishis.vercel.app/](Tech Demo).
+This project was bootstrapped with [Tech Demo](https://tech-demo-dishis.vercel.app).

 ## Available Scripts